Commonwealth Games: England beat Jamaica to reach final for first time

 Since netball was first played at the Commonwealth Games in 1998, all five finals have been contested by Australia and New Zealand.

-And only twice in the history of both the World Cup and the Commonwealth Games has the final not been played between the two trans-Tasman rivals.
+And only once in the history of both the World Cup and the Commonwealth Games has the final not been played between the two trans-Tasman rivals.

 - Day-to-day guide to Gold Coast 2018